MicrosoftDocs/azure-docs/articles/cognitive-services/Translator/quickstart-translator.md

 ## Keys and endpoints

 The samples on this page use hard-coded keys and endpoints for simplicity.
 Remember to **remove the key from your code when you're done**, and **never post it publicly**.
 For production, consider using a secure way of storing and accessing your credentials.
-See the Cognitive Services [security](../cognitive-services-security.md) article for more information.
+For more information, *see [Cognitive Services security](../cognitive-services-security.md).

 ## Translate text